andy23512/blog/source/_posts/tangent-s-collection-of-charachorder-tips.md

 ---
 title: Tangent's Collection of CharaChorder Tips
 date: 2025-11-26 20:42:54
-updated: 2025-12-06 11:44:05
+updated: 2025-12-09 19:56:33
 categories: [Note,Resource]
 ---

 ## Preface

-This notes collect many CharaChorder tips.
+This note collects many CharaChorder tips.
 Most of them are from the CharaChorder Discord server.

 ## Preparation